 Ad for Carole Wahler Antiques in the Classified section of the Jan.
 23, 1972 issue of The Knoxville News-Sentinel.

-Three large metal filing cabinets lined her basement wall, filled with decades of useful primary, secondary, and anecdotal evidence regarding potters' identities.
-From all accounts of friends and family, these cabinets and the myriad manila folders inside them were as prized to Wahler as the trove of important pottery she collected over fifty years.
-While Wahler made her way through the Southern ceramic landscape, collecting significant objects and information along the way, her most lasting contribution as a scholar came in the rich ceramic history of her home state of Tennessee.
 She began amassing a documentary collection of Tennessee stoneware in 1975 and Tennessee earthenware in 1980, filling her cupboards with iconic examples of locally made pottery.
 From private homes to major dealers and auctions, Wahler purchased significant ceramic objects from all levels of the marketplace in an attempt to flesh out the state's pottery-making tradition.
 Ahead of her time, she located one of Tennessee's iconic surviving stoneware examples in 1984 at Garth's Auction in Delaware, OH.
-This object, bearing the signature of John Floyd in Knox County, TN, has helped expand public understanding of the high-quality stoneware produced in Tennessee.
-And over two decades later, Wahler established the unbroken world auction record for Tennessee pottery by acquiring the legendary J. A. Lowe handled redware jar at Case Auction in Knoxville.
-This purchase made national headlines and drew deserved attention to the quality of earthenware Tennessee had to offer.
+This object, bearing the signature of John Floyd in Knox County, TN, and sold in our Winter 2025 auction, helped expand public understanding of the high-quality stoneware produced in Tennessee.
+Wahler later acquired the equally iconic Floyd cooler featured in our Winter 2026 auction, and as a pair these became a cornerstone of her collection.
+In 2008, Wahler established a new world auction record for Tennessee pottery by acquiring the legendary J. A. Lowe handled redware jar at Case Auction in Knoxville, and this record was fittingly broken by Wahler's own Frederick Douglass face jug when it sold in our Winter 2025 auction.
+New high water marks like these made national headlines and have drawn deserved attention to Tennessee pottery, a goal Wahler constantly worked toward.

 Perhaps inspired by Georgeanna Greer, Wahler loaned her Tennessee pottery widely to museum exhibitions, notably "Slipped and Glazed: Regional American Redware" at the Heritage Plantation of Sandwich, MA, in 1991 and "Art of Tennessee" at the Frist Center for the Visual Arts in 2004.
 Additionally, she served as guest curator for three landmark exhibitions at Knoxville, TN museums, each serving as new high-water marks of public enthusiasm and understanding of Tennessee pottery.
 The 1986 exhibition "Handed Down: A Sampling of East Tennessee's Folk Heritage" at the Dulin Gallery of Art in Knoxville, TN, was Wahler's response to the lack of Tennessee representation in other Southern ceramic exhibitions.
 While "Handed Down" contained other Tennessee material culture, Wahler noted that the state's pottery absolutely stole the show.
 She set to work on the first major exhibition of Tennessee pottery, "Made by East Tennessee Hands: Pottery," which ran from 1996 to 1997 at the Museum of East Tennessee History.
 This ambitious first effort set the stage for Wahler's most lasting legacy, the 2011 exhibition "Tennessee Turned: Earthenware and Stoneware Made in East Tennessee 1800-1900" at The East Tennessee Historical Society in Knoxville.
 She assembled and studiously cataloged the most impressive selection of Tennessee pottery ever displayed in one gallery, consisting of 331 objects from roughly 40 public and private individuals.
 Wahler was by far the largest lender.
 At the time, Wahler owned 133 items in the exhibition but acquired significant objects from other lenders after the fact.
 "Tennessee Turned" received national praise and attention and Wahler immediately began working on a print catalog for this ambitious effort.

 Tennessee Turned: Earthenware and Stoneware made in East Tennessee, 1800-1900 -- Part One was at last published several months after her passing and now serves as the authoritative resource for East Tennessee's rich ceramic tradition.
 The descriptions and detailed research notes within it highlight Carole Wahler's expertise and focused attention to detail, as did the shelves in her home.
 Wahler curated her important collection with a hard-fought knack for recognizing rare opportunities in the marketplace.
 She loved collecting rare, often singular, signed examples that served as keys for attributing larger bodies of work.
 She pursued rare forms, notably acquiring face vessels well before their boom in the marketplace.
-Of note, her exceptional Edgefield face jug came into her collection in 1987.
 And she loved acquiring important objects from legendary collections.
 The names of significant pioneer collectors fill Wahler's personal object database including Tony and Marie Shank, Pria Harmon, Terry and Stephen Ferrell, John Burrison, Howard Smith, Marcus King, Roddy Moore, Mary Jo Case, and Georgeanna Greer.
 Wahler's unsent letter to Greer highlights her own desire to acquire rare opportunities from important collections.
 She continued, "Today, I spent four hours studying the examples in the McKissick exhibit.
 It was great!
 I learned about potters I'd never heard of and identified some pieces I've had for years.
 It was a treat to see your Owenby jug in the real.
 I've always told my husband if I could pick just one of Georgeanna's Southern pieces it would probably be that jug.
 However, the piece that stopped me in my tracks was your Leopard pitcher made in TX.
 I recognized it immediately from your book, but had no idea its glaze was so spectacular! ...
 Georgeanna, if I look long enough and plan to trade high enough might I hope to find such a piece?"